 If you see a potential fire hazard, record the location, date, time and other important details and report it to Council so we can investigate and resolve the situation.

-You can report the hazard three ways:
+You can report the hazard in four ways:

 - Using the Snap Send Solve app on your smart phone